 Daily meal prices: $3.85 (Discovery 1), $4.10 (Discovery 2)

 Overdue Payments and Early Withdrawal

-A late fee of 1½% per month may be assessed on charges older than thirty days.
+A late fee of one and a half percent per month may be assessed on charges older than thirty days.
 For payments returned to the school because of insufficient funds, the school will assess a $30.00 service charge.
 No student may be enrolled in a new semester unless all previous semester payments have been made.
 If a student is withdrawn during a semester, the full semester’s tuition is due.
 Student transcripts/records will only be released after the family account has been paid in full.

 Lakeland Christian School accepts the McKay Scholarship and Step Up for Students Scholarship.
 Families may also apply for additional financial aid.

 Contact the LCS Business Office at (863) 688-2771 for more information.